 But don’t abandon your dream of a 2019 holiday just yet.
 All post pay options, if used smartly, can be a great way to spread out the cost for a big ticket item like a holiday.
 The key is limiting the amount of interest and fees that you pay, and being disciplined in sticking to a repayment schedule.

-With a personal loan you’ll have set repayments and a loan discharge date so you will be paying down your full holiday debt over time.
-While you will be paying interest on a personal loan, generally speaking it will be a lower rate than a credit card.
+You can pay down your full holiday debt over time with a personal loan that will give you set repayments and a loan discharge date to make the process as simple and affordable as possible.
+While you will be paying interest interest on a personal loan, generally speaking it will be a lower rate than a credit card.
 Right now, the average credit card rate is 17.1% whereas if you’ve got great credit you can get a low rate personal loan from 7.50% (9.51% comparison rate)* with SocietyOne.

 Holiday timing is also a key consideration in choosing the right post-pay option.
 If you’re going to be booking your airfares early and your accommodation closer to your leave date, you can spread out the cost of these repayments effectively with a credit card, whereas a personal loan is handy when you need to make a single lump sum advance payment like for a cruise or tour.